-Ongoing through March: Juvenile Fish Bypass System Upgrade.
-Construction activities associated with the Lower Granite Dam juvenile bypass system (JBS) upgrade began in 2014 and are expected to continue through 2016, with project completion expected in March 2017 (FPOM MOC: 15 LWG 004 and 13 LWG 17).
+Ongoing through March 2018: Juvenile Fish Bypass System Upgrade.
+Construction activities associated with the Lower Granite Dam juvenile bypass system (JBS) upgrade began in 2014 and are expected to continue through March 2018, with project commissioning expected to occur in February/March 2018 (FPOM MOC: 16LWG10).

-Construction activities in 2016 are anticipated to include Construction activities in 2016 are anticipated to include mining of the existing juvenile collection channel during 2015/16 winter maintenance period (MOC: 15 LWG 023) and during the extended Juvenile Bypass System (JBS) outage (August 1, 2016 to March 24, 2017) to widen the collection channel (MOC: 13LWG17); mining of the transportation channel through the south non-overflow section of the powerhouse; erection of the new primary and secondary dewatering structures and transportation flume; installation of new primary and emergency bypass outfall structures in the tailrace and associated components.
-Work during 2016 will include work in the forebay associated with collection and transportation channel improvements and within the tailrace for outfall construction activities.
+Construction activities in 2017 are anticipated to include Construction activities in 2016 are anticipated to include mining of the existing juvenile collection channel during 2016/17 winter maintenance period (MOC: 16LWG10) and during the extended Juvenile Bypass System (JBS) outage (August 1, 2017 to March 24, 2018) to widen the collection channel (MOCs: 13LWG17, 16LWG10); completion of the transportation channel through the south non-overflow section of the powerhouse; erection of the new primary and secondary dewatering structures and transportation flume; installation of new primary and emergency bypass outfall structures in the tailrace and associated components.
+Work during 2017 will include work in-water work in the forebay associated with collection and transportation channel improvements and within the tailrace for outfall construction activities.

-During the 2015/16 winter work period, the juvenile collection channel is being widened to the final 9.5’ channel width in the vicinity of turbine units 5 and 6 (upstream end of collection channel).
-The collection channel will be widened within the vicinity of Turbine Units 1-4 during the extended winter maintenance period 1 August 2016 to 24 March 2017.
-Crossover activities involving permanent modifications to the existing juvenile bypass system (JBS) are anticipated to occur during the extended JBS outage starting August 2016.
+During the 2016/17 winter work period, the juvenile collection channel is being widened to the final 9.5’ channel width in the vicinity of turbine units 3 and 4 with tie-in to the upstream portion of the collection channel that was widened during the 2015/16 winter maintenance window.
+The collection channel will be widened within the vicinity of Turbine Units 1-2 and down-well area during the extended winter maintenance period 1 August 2017 to 24 March 2018.
+Crossover activities involving permanent modifications to the existing juvenile bypass system (JBS) are anticipated to occur during the extended JBS outage starting August 2017.

-Lower Granite Dam RSW operations will be extended through 15 December 2016 as part of the extended JBS shutdown described in MOCs 13 LWG 17 and 15 LWG 025.
-As discussed with NWW FFDRWG and FPOM, it may be necessary to adaptively manage RSW operations during the September 1, 2016 to December 16, 2016 period to improve fish passage conditions and facilitate in-water outfall construction activities.
+Lower Granite Dam RSW operations will be extended through 15 December 2017 as part of the extended JBS shutdown described in MOC 16LWG10.
+As discussed with NWW FFDRWG and FPOM, it may be necessary for the Corps to adaptively manage RSW operations during the September 1, 2017 to December 16, 2017 period to improve fish passage conditions and facilitate in-water outfall construction activities.

-Activities that require special project operations other than as described above will be coordinated through FPOM and/or FFDRWG, as appropriate.
+Activities that require special project operations other than as described above or in current MOCs will be coordinated through FPOM and/or FFDRWG, as appropriate.
 All fish salvage operations will follow standard dewatering procedures and will be coordinated through Lower Granite’s fisheries staff in accordance with standard operation procedures.
-Any deviations from FPP operations will be coordinated through FPOM and/or FFDRWG, as appropriate.Lower Granite Dam Studies
+Any deviations from FPP operations will be coordinated through FPOM and/or FFDRWG, as appropriate.

+Ongoing through May 2017: Unit 1 Rehab to Kaplan.

+Fall 2017–March 2018: Lower Granite Spillbay 1 PIT-Tag Detector Installation.
+Construction activities associated with PIT-tag detection system installation at Lower Granite Dam will begin in fall 2017 and are expected to continue through winter 2018, with project completion expected in March 2018.
+Construction activities will primarily be in, or near, spillbay 1 and will include reshaping of the ogee, installation of a new spillway flow deflector, and installation of a PIT-tag detection system installation.
+To facilitate these construction activities, including concrete removal and installation of new equipment, the Corps anticipates needing to request an extended in-water work window of November 15, 2017, to February 28, 2018.
+The type of work and level of effort is expected to be similar to what was needed for the reshaping of the ogee and new flow deflector for the Ice Harbor Dam spillbay 2 during the winter of 2015/16.
+An MOC will be distributed to FPOM once sufficient project details are available.

+Lower Granite Dam Studies